lamewarden/sf_data_science-2022-/project 0/README.md

 ## Project steps

 1. Check out the [baseline solution](https://github.com/lamewarden/sf_data_science-2022-/blob/main/project%200/game(baseline_solution).py) provided by the teacher.
 2. Modify the function `random_predict` in the [baseline solution](https://github.com/lamewarden/sf_data_science-2022-/blob/main/project%200/game(baseline_solution).py) in order to optimize it.
-Description of functions' logic is described in the [new function docstring].
+The description of the new `fractions_of_100_predict` function logic can be found in the [new function docstring](https://github.com/lamewarden/sf_data_science-2022-/blob/main/project%200/game_solution.py).

 ## Results

-...
+`fractions_of_100_predict` function guess the number in 5 attempts

 ## Conclusions

-...
+Random guess sucks.